Bilqees Kaur: Main cast

-Born Balwant Kaur, Bilqees is a converted Muslim and is shown to follow the religion but does go to the gurdwara once a week to pray for her late parents.
+Born Balwant Kaur, Bilqees is a converted Muslim who is shown to follow the religion but goes to the Gurudwara once a week to pray for her late parents.
 She is shown to be a controlling and oppressing mother and seems to have traditional views.
-However at the end of the show it is revealed that she is just over-protective as she wants her children to do well in life.
-All in all Bilqees's actions are driven by her own Guilt for eloping with Iqbal and hurting her family.
-Ironically in trying to keep her new family close and subdued, she manages to drive them away as well.
+However, in the end, it is revealed that she is overprotective, as she wants her children to do well.
+Bilqees's actions are driven by her guilt for eloping with Iqbal and hurting her family.
+Ironically, in trying to keep her new family close and subdued, she manages to drive them away.